HTTP API

 POST /api/announce

-will check if the provided search criteria match any torrents you already
+cross-seed will check if the provided search criteria match any torrents you

-This endpoint returns 200 if your request was received and a match was found.
-If no match it responds with 204 No Content.
+This endpoint returns 200 if your request was received and a completed match

 Supported formats